saramiotto/dncs-lab/README.md

     sudo ip link set dev enp0s10 up

 ## Router-1
-For our first Router, we have enabled the Kernel option for IP forwarding with cìthe command `sudo sysctl -w net.ipv4.ip_forward=1`.
+For our first Router, we have enabled the Kernel option for IP forwarding with the command `sudo sysctl -w net.ipv4.ip_forward=1`.
 Then, with the command `sudo sysctl addr add` we have added the IP address to the interface and started also the network interfaces.
 With `sudo ip link add link` we have added a virtual link and then add the correct address.
 To conclude, we have added with the command `sudo ip route add` the route via the designated gateway to the correct address.

     export DEBIAN_FRONTEND=noninteractive
     sudo sysctl -w net.ipv4.ip_forward=1
-    sudo ip addr add 10.1.1.1/30 dev enp0s9 sudo ip link set dev enp0s9 up sudo ip link set dev enp0s8 up sudo ip link add link enp0s8 name enp0s8.2 type vlan id 2 sudo ip addr add 10.0.0.1/23 dev enp0s8.2 sudo ip link add link enp0s8 name enp0s8.3 type vlan id 3 sudo ip route add 10.0.4.0/23 via 10.1.1.2
+    sudo ip addr add 10.1.1.1/30 dev enp0s9 sudo ip link set dev enp0s9 up sudo ip link add link enp0s8 name enp0s8.2 type vlan id 2 sudo ip link add link enp0s8 name enp0s8.3 type vlan id 3 sudo ip addr add 192.168.0.1/23 dev enp0s8.2 sudo ip addr add 192.168.2.1/23 dev enp0s8.3 sudo ip link set dev enp0s8 up sudo ip route add 192.168.4.0/23 via 10.1.1.2

 ## Router-2
 As for Router-1, in our Router-2 we have done the same exact procedures showed above.
 Moreover, we have added the addresses to the designated devices.
 With the command `sudo ip route add` we have added the two routes via the designated gateway to the correct address.